TLINDEN/epuppy/CONTRIBUTING.md

 ## Project Goals

-The goal of this  project is to build a small tool  which helps in day to day  work with tabular  output of various commandline  programs.
+The idea behind this  project is to build a small TUI  tool to be able to just take a look into some  epub file without the need to leave the shell.
+And  it had to be  fast enough to  just peak into an  ebook.
 It should be small, fast and easy to understand.
-The  idea is to replace multiline  shell  pipes  using  awk,   sed  and  grep  with  just  one binary.

 There will be no GUI, no web interface, no public API of some sort, no builtin interpreter.
+It is not intended  to build a full  blown ebook reader.

 The  programming  language  used  for  this  project  will  always  be [GOLANG](https://go.dev/)  with  the  exception of  the  documentation